bevy-cheatbook/bevy-cheatbook/src/features/assets.md

 Bevy has a flexible system for loading and managing your game assets asynchronously (in the background, without causing lag spikes in your game).

-The data of your loaded assets is stored in an `Assets<T>` resource.
+The data of your loaded assets is stored in `Assets<T>` resources.

-To access the asset data, you need a `Handle<T>`.
+Assets are tracked using handles.
 Handles are just lightweight IDs for a specific asset.

+## Loading using AssetServer

 To load assets from files, use the `AssetServer` resource.